Gorney-Alex/DinosaurGame/README.md

-This is my first game(Dinosaur runner)
+Hello everyone!
+This is my first game(Dinosaur sprinter)

-All materials you can use in your projects
+All materials you can use in your projects, also I downloaded a skyboxes from Assets store